BIOL275-MSUM/BIOL275-MSUM.github.io/lab-6.md

 There certainly appears to be some difference between males and females, at least for some morphological characteristics and species.

-## Adelie bill depth
+### Adélie bill depth

-Let's dig in an look more closely at one variable and one species: Adelie Penguins and bill depth.
+Let's dig in an look more closely at one variable and one species: Adélie Penguins and bill depth.

 ```r